If you do not see a menu on the

 represented by the letter ρ,

-referring to the unit cell axes.
+referred to the unit cell axes.
 At those points where this function

 takes maximum values (estimated in terms of electrons per cubic